Phyllis Frost: Career

 At university she met Glenn Frost, whom she was to marry in 1941; the couple had three daughters.

 Honours

-Phyllis Frost was appointed a Commander of the Order of the British Empire (CBE) in the 1963 Queen's Birthday Honours.
+Frost was appointed a Commander of the Order of the British Empire (CBE) in the 1963 Queen's Birthday Honours.

 She was appointed a Dame Commander of the order (DBE) in the 1974 New Year's Honours, for "outstanding service to the community".

-In the 1992 Australia Day Honours, Dame Phyllis was named a Companion of the Order of Australia (AC).
+In the 1992 Australia Day Honours, Frost was named a Companion of the Order of Australia (AC).

-On 1 January 2001, she was awarded the Centenary Medal, "for long and dedicated voluntary service to welfare at local, state and national levels".
+On 1 January 2001, Frost was awarded the Centenary Medal, "for long and dedicated voluntary service to welfare at local, state and national levels".
+In the same year she was inducted onto the Victorian Honour Roll of Women.

 Legacy

 The Victorian government recognised her achievements with women prisoners by renaming the Deer Park Metropolitan Women's Correctional Centre the Dame Phyllis Frost Centre in 2000.

 Death

-Frost died at aged 87 in Nunawading, Melbourne, Victoria, Australia on 30 October 2004 and was given a State Funeral.
+Frost died at aged 87 in Nunawading, Melbourne, Victoria, Australia on 30 October 2004 and was given a state funeral.

-The Victorian premier at the time, Steve Bracks paid tribute to Dame Phyllis, acknowledging her work with around 47 charitable committees and associations.
+The Victorian premier at the time, Steve Bracks paid tribute to Frost, acknowledging her work with around 47 charitable committees and associations.
 He said that "This work marks her as truly one of the great women this state has produced.